openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 ```
 **Remarks:**
-- The memory manager decides whether OCalls are needed to request OS to make PTE
+- The memory manager decides whether OCalls are needed to ask the OS to make Page Table Entry (PTE)
 permissions changes.
 No separate sgx_mm_modify call is needed.

 Runtime Abstraction Layer